 - Past President of the Independent Cities Association

 - Governing Board Member of Alhambra Hospital Medical Center

 - Pasadena Tournament of Roses

 - Elected to the Alhambra City Council in 1994, re-elected in 1998 and 2002.
 Served four terms as Mayor.
 Termed out of office December 1, 2006.

-- Elected to the San Gabriel Valley Municipal Water District as a Director on January 8, 2007.
+- Elected Board member of the San Gabriel Valley Municipal Water District as a Director, 2002 – Present.

 AWARDS & RECOGNITION

 - Recipient of the Alhambra Chamber of Commerce Distinguished Citizen Award for 2002